-When Ms C referred her complaint to us, we asked for copies of any call recordings BG Ltd held.
-We were provided with copies of call recordings from after the investment in the bond was made, and later, but we have not been provided with recordings of any conversations Ms C had with BG Ltd before or during the bond application.
+When Ms A referred her complaint to us, we asked for copies of any call recordings BG Ltd held.
+We were not provided with any calls so have no recordings of any conversations Ms A had with BG Ltd before or during the bond application.